LunaBaozi/lunabaozi.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
-description: another without an image
+title: Intro in medias res to feminism
+description: We should all be feminists.
+But where to start?
-img:
+img: assets/img/3.jpg
 importance: 3
 category: fun
+toc:
+  sidebar: left
 ---

+# Introduction

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.